palexandremello/goes-py/README.md

 > channel='C13'

-Now, you can call the function, so write it on your **firstexample.py**:
+Now, you can call the function, so write it on your **firstexample.py** after you initialized the variables above:
 > ABI = ABI_Downloader(bucket,year,month,day,hour,product,channel)

 And run the script